ronmrdechai/armor/README.md

 `set` form.
 For example, if you want to use a `trie_map` as a set, just use `trie_set` instead.

-### String containers
+### Strings

-_Armor_ additional containers for processing of strings.
-Again, all of the following datastructures satisfy the `AllocatorAwareContainer` concept requirements and are fully STL compatible.
+_Armor_ additional datastuctures for processing of strings.
+Again, all of the following types satisfy the `AllocatorAwareContainer` concept requirements and are fully STL compatible.

 - [ ] `rope` - An implementation of a Rope-based string.